Vapniarka concentration camp: History

 In March 1943, it was found that 427 Jews had been imprisoned for no reason whatsoever.
 They were moved to various ghettos in Transnistria, but were sent back to Romania and released only in December 1943–January 1944.
 In October 1943, when the Soviet Red Army was approaching the region, it was decided to liquidate the camp.
 80 Jews were sent to ghettos in Transnistria.
 54 Communists were taken to a prison in Rîbnița, Transnistria, where they were killed in their cells by SS men on March 19, 1944.
 A third group, which included most of the prisoners (565 persons), was moved to Romania in March 1944 and imprisoned in the camp for political prisoners in Târgu Jiu, until after the fall of the Antonescu government in August.
+Most of the Jewish inmates sent to Vapniarka survived the war and Holocaust thanks to the last commander of the camp, Colonel Sabin Motora.Colonel Sabin Motora.
+According to the Yad Vashem database, the number of Jews who lived in Vapniarka whose names are available, including the deportees, who died in the Holocaust was 92.
+Julius Fisher indicates that the number of survivors of the Vapniarka concentration camp was 1,656.

 Many of the former prisoners in Vapniarka were appointed to senior posts in Communist Romania, among them Simion Bughici (who became Foreign Minister).